WaveWarrior3/speedrun-routes/docs/gen-1/yellow/main-glitchless/beginner-gentleman/README.md

 ## Rival Fight
 - Thundershock spam
-- For this route, you must win this fight
+- For this route it doesn't matter if you win or lose the Rival battle
+- If you do lose, you will be on "vape" (Vaporeon) strats, so keep an eye out for those

 ## Nidoran
 - Walk up Route 1 and enter mart to get Oak's Parcel